 In addition to the Deputy Leader, the Leader will appoint between 1 and 8 further Executive Members to hold such portfolios as the Leader shall determine.
-When appointing an Executive Member the Leader must give written notice of such appointment and of the Portfolio to both the person who he/she is appointing as an Executive Member and the Head of Legal and Democratic Services.
+When appointing an Executive Member the Leader must give written notice of such appointment and of the Portfolio to both the person who he/she is appointing as an Executive Member and the Head of Legal and Democratic Services..
 The appointment of the Executive Member will take effect on receipt of the Leader's written notice by both the person who the Leader is appointing as an Executive Member and the Head of Legal and Democratic Services.
 The Head of Legal and Democratic Services will keep a written record of the appointment of an Executive Member, and the Leader will report the appointment of an Executive Member to Council and the Executive at the earliest opportunity.

-An Executive Member shall hold office unless:
+An Executive Member shall hold office ontil the end of the Leader's term of office unless: